 These assertive types tend to appear cool, independent, and competitive.
 They opt for measurable results, including their own personal worth, as determined by individual track records.
 Of all the types, they like and initiate changes the most.
-We symbolize this personality type with a lion – a leader, an authority.
+We symbolise this personality type with a lion – a leader, an authority.
 At least, they may, at least, have the inner desires to be #1, the star, or the chief.

 2: Influence – High “I” Style

-Interactive Styles’ primary strengths are their enthusiasm, persuasiveness, and friendliness.
+Influence Styles’ primary strengths are their enthusiasm, persuasiveness, and friendliness.
 They are idea people who have the ability to get others caught up in their dreams.
 With great persuasion, they influence others and shape their environments by building alliances to accomplish results.
 Then they seek nods and comments of approval and recognition for those results.
-If compliments don’t come, Interactive Styles may invent their own.
+If compliments don’t come, Influence Styles may invent their own.
 “Well, Harry, I just feel like patting myself on the back today for a job well done!”
 They are stimulating, talkative, and communicative.
 A porpoise -playful, sociable, and talkative, can represent this type.

 3: Steadiness – High “S” Style